ucsb-csw8/w23-project/project09.md

 > Advice: If you have trouble with your ```load_from_csv()```, we recommend reviewing Section 9.6, and 9.7 on zyBooks.

 To implement your function, you must ```import csv``` in the **functions.py** file.
 For more information, refer to zyBooks section 9.7.
-You can also refer to [LA 9.8](https://learn.zybooks.com/zybook/UCSBCMPSCW8Winter2023/chapter/9/section/8).
+You should be able to reuse your code directly from [LA 9.8](https://learn.zybooks.com/zybook/UCSBCMPSCW8Winter2023/chapter/9/section/8).

 The function requires the `import csv` as well as `import os`. **NO OTHER import libraries/modules are allowed!**